rsobrinhoillimitati/tmp/e.htm.md

 "Courier New"'> renice</span><span lang=EN-US style='font-size:11.0pt;
 font-family:"Calibri",sans-serif;mso-bidi-font-family:"Times New Roman"'>
 changes the niceness of existing processes.
-Non-root users are only permitted to increase a process’s niceness.
+Non-root users are only permitted to increase a processÂ’s niceness.
 To set the process with pid 2984 to a higher niceness (lower priority):<o:p></o:p></span></p>

 <p class=MsoNormal><span lang=EN-US style='font-size:11.0pt;font-family:"Calibri",sans-serif;